 Sets: A set in Indian Rummy is made up of 3 or 4 cards of the same rank/value but different suits.
 For example, 7?-7?-7? is a group of cards of the same rank but different suits, so it’s a set.

 Jokers: Jokers (both wild and printed Jokers) play a special role in the game — they can replace any card to form sequences and sets!

-The objective of the game is very simple — as mentioned above, all the cards have to be arranged in proper sequences and/or sets.
-To win at Indian rummy, players need to form at least two sequences, out of which one must be a pure sequence (without a Joker replacing any card), and all the other cards must be arranged in sequences and/or sets.
+The objective of the game is very simple — as mentioned above, all the cards have to be arranged in sequences, or sequences and sets.
+To win at Indian Rummy, players need to form at least two sequences, out of which one must be a pure sequence (without a Joker replacing any card), and all the other cards must be arranged in sequences, or sequences and sets.

-How to Win at Indian Rummy?
-Once a player fulfills the objective of the game, he/she has to discard one card out of the cards in his/her hand to the Finish Slot to declare the game.
+Once a player fulfills the objective of the game, he/she has to discard one of his/her cards to the Finish Slot to declare the hand.
 If it is a valid hand, he/she wins, with zero points, and the losing players get points equal to the total value of their unmatched cards.

 Some Important Points

-Maximum Points in a Game In 13-Card Rummy, a player can get a maximum of 80 points irrespective of the total value of the cards in his/her hand.
+Maximum Points in a Game: In 13-Card Rummy, a player can get a maximum of 80 points irrespective of the total value of the cards in his/her hand.